mmarszal7/Python/README.md

 ## Machine learning

+- [Great summary of ML methods](https://vas3k.com/blog/machine_learning/?fbclid=IwAR1zmngzuf7RHFrKLGfv7rIeVSNdAOrtOmQgrgYCFN57Om-CPQoqTyQ4BdY) - e.g. quote about NNs: `We have a thousand-layer network, dozens of video cards, but still no idea where to use it.
+Let's generate cat pics!"`

 - keras-model-export - example of exporting keras model to Tensorflow format

 - **salesman** - genetic algorithm solution for [Travelling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem)